Spacetime Spins: Statistical mechanics for error correction with stabilizer circuits: Toric code

 As we did with the repetition code, we can also consider alternate syndrome-extraction circuits.
 The wiggling toric code circuit from \textcite{mcewenRelaxing2023} is shown in Fig.~\ref{fig:circuit_toric_wiggle}.
 Because ancilla and data qubits are interchanged in the circuit, the second half of each detector cell circuit is the reverse of the first half.
 The spin model unit cell encompasses both halves and now extends twice as long in time and includes $12$ spins and $12$ bonds.
 These form the Hamiltonian

 As with the repetition code, we can form a qualitative understanding of the differences in ML decoding by examining the free energy cost of inserting a spatial logical operator.
-One representation of the $\bar X$ logical is $X$ over all qubits in-between each measurement and reset.
+One representation of the $\bar X$ logical is $X$ on qubits along a non-contractible cycle of the lattice, in-between each measurement and reset.
 On both circuits' spin diagrams, this flips ${\eta^{(3)}_{4,x,y,z}}$ and ${\eta^{(7)}_{6,x,y,z}}$ along all $x$ at some $y,z$.
 For a ground state of all $\eta=1$ and $\sigma=1$, the energy cost is identical for both circuits.
 We then consider gauge-equivalent errors.
 Flipping spin $\sigma_{1,x,y,z}$ deforms the logical error by a gauge operator,\footnote{This is the lowest-energy deformation, and therefore the most likely at low temperature (low noise).} and changes energy by $\Delta\mathcal E_{\text{standard}} = 2K^{(5)}$ in the standard circuit and $\Delta\mathcal E_{\text{wiggling}} = 4K^{(4)}-2K^{(3)}$ in the wiggling circuit.
 Using Eq.~\eqref{eq:K_limit}, in the low-noise limit we get

 We obtain the same result as with the repetition code: the wiggling circuit assigns a lower energy penalty to fluctuations of the logical error strings compared to the standard circuit, and hence ML and MWPM decoders for the standard circuit should exhibit (slightly) lower logical error rates and higher thresholds.